aranyaadheu/DocQuery-RAG/README.md

     pip install -r requirements.txt
     ```

-5. Set up your **Ollama** API key in a `.env` file:
+5. Set up environment variables by creating a `.env` file in the root directory:

     ```bash
-    OLLAMA_API_KEY=your_ollama_api_key
+    CHROMA_PERSISTENT_STORAGE_PATH="chroma_persistent_storage"
     ```

+6. Make sure you have access to **Ollama** for the embeddings and model queries.

 ## Usage

-1. Prepare a folder `news_articles/` containing `.txt` files of articles.
+1. Prepare a folder `news_articles/` containing `.txt` files of articles you wish to process.
 2. Run the application:

     ```bash
     python app.py
     ```

-3. Query the system by providing a question, and the system will fetch relevant documents and generate a response.
+3. Query the system by providing a question.
+The system will fetch relevant document chunks, generate embeddings, and generate a response based on the retrieved context.

+## Code Explanation

+1. **Loading Documents**: The `load_documents_from_directory` function loads all `.txt` files from a specified directory and stores their content as documents.
+2. **Text Chunking**: The `split_text` function splits long documents into smaller, manageable chunks to allow for more accurate retrieval.
+3. **Embedding Generation**: The `get_ollama_embedding` function generates embeddings for document chunks using the **Gemma 2B** model from **Ollama**.
+4. **Storage in ChromaDB**: The embeddings are stored in **ChromaDB** for fast retrieval during queries.
+5. **Query Processing**: The `query_documents` function generates an embedding for the user’s query and retrieves the most relevant document chunks.
+The system uses the retrieved chunks to generate an answer.
+6. **Answer Generation**: The `generate_response` function combines the relevant context and generates concise answers using **Ollama's conversational model**.

 ## Example Query

-To query the system:
+You can use this example to query the system:

 ```python
 question = "What is human life expectancy in the US and Bangladesh?"